Twins vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has seven doubles, a triple, five home runs, 25 walks and 13 RBI (44 total hits).
-He has swiped 10 bases.
+- Zach McKinstry has 44 hits with seven doubles, a triple, five home runs, 25 walks and 13 RBI.
+He's also stolen 10 bases.

 McKinstry Recent Games